 TRANSGENDER FOLX SHOULD KNOW THEIR PLACE

-Eklof expresses concern for the “anxiety and grief” of Euro-American liberals like himself, but one must search to find expressions of concern for what he considers “identity” groups.
+Eklof expresses concern for the “anxiety and grief” of Euro-American liberals like himself, but one must search to find expressions of concern for the marginalized—what he considers “identity” groups.
 He expresses real you-will-not-replace-us fear at times, for example, that the UUA website will someday “include a preponderance of persons who are not white and male.”
 (GP 45.)
 Why this should bother anyone is beyond me.
 But Eklof repeatedly worries about the future of white males.
 (GP 45, 49, 57)

 But Eklof makes the idea—transgender people wanting to explain their Unitarian Universalist experience, rather than have it explained for them—sound rather silly.